Best Flourless Chocolate Cake Recipe

 You can freeze either the whole cake or individual slices.
 To do this, place the cake or slices on a flat surface (baking sheet) and put them in the freezer to freeze until hardened.
 Then, wrap them with plastic wrap and put in an airtight container.
 Freeze for up to 2 months.
 Thaw gradually in the refrigerator.

-Overhead view of a Flourless Chocolate Cake on a plate with two pieces cut
+Flourless Chocolate Cake on a plate with a bite taken out

 Recipe FAQs